adelowo/cfar/README.md

 You are recommended to make use of the latest available PHP version, but CFAR should run on >=5.5.

-CFAR has a dependency, which is Aura.Router 3.x
+CFAR has a dependency, which is Aura.Router 3.x .
+If you are still using Aura.Router 2.x, please install 0.x

 Install CFAR via one of the following methods :